AI Regulation Watch — Week of April 20, 2026

 State activity

 No material new enactments this week.
-Compliance teams continue to operationalize laws that took effect January 1, 2026 (California SB 942, AB 2013, SB 53; Illinois HB 3773) and February 1, 2026 (Colorado AI Act).
+Compliance teams continue to operationalize laws that took effect January 1, 2026 (Texas TRAIGA, California SB 942, AB 2013, SB 53, and Illinois HB 3773).
+Colorado AI Act implementation remains a near-term planning item because SB25B-004 extended the SB 24-205 requirements to June 30, 2026.
 The news log tracks notable events.

 Federal layer

-The December 2025 Executive Order on state-AI-law preemption continues to generate litigation activity.
+The December 11, 2025 Executive Order on state-AI-law preemption continues to generate legal and policy uncertainty.
 Compliance teams should not assume any state law has been preempted in operation; continue baseline compliance preparation while monitoring outcomes.

-For deployers: this is a window to bring impact assessments into compliant form before more aggressive enforcement begins.
+For deployers: this is a window to bring impact assessments into compliant form before the operative date.
 Use the Impact Assessment Generator to start.

 What we're watching